Blues Funeral Songs

 Modern blues artists continue the tradition with contemporary production while honoring the genre's roots.
 Gary Clark Jr., Bonnie Raitt, and Keb' Mo' offer blues that resonates with today's mourners.

-Gary Clark Jr.
+“When My Train Pulls In” — Gary Clark Jr.

 Energetic blues rock with driving rhythm about leaving town and moving on.
-'I'll be ready when my train pulls in.'
+For those who traveled or lived life with determination.

-I Can't Make You Love Me
+“I Can't Make You Love Me” — Bonnie Raitt

 Austere, deeply emotional ballad about acceptance of impossible situations, letting go, and surrendering to reality.
 Vocal recorded in one take.

-Keb' Mo'
+“Angelina” — Keb' Mo'

-Pleading, soulful blues expressing longing for return: 'Baby won't you please come home,' empty bed and cold hands.
+Pleading, soulful blues expressing longing for return: "Baby won't you please come home," empty bed and cold hands.

 Usage Guide by Service Moment